tymyrddin/purple/source/docs/making-of/purple-team/team.md

 # Building the team

 Purple teaming is a practice, not an org chart.
 Different organisations structure it differently based on size, maturity, and what they are trying to accomplish.
-The structure should follow the purpose, not the other way around.
+The structure follows the purpose, not the other way around.

 ## Small organisations